-- Read General Rules & Regulations. - No exhibitor may enter more than two articles in each class.
-Designate on entry if article is original or kit construction. - The plan from which it was constructed must be with the article exhibited.
+Read General Rules & Regulations.

+The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
+Please note: a set of step-by-step instructions is not a plan.

+Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon).

+The use of materials other than wood should be kept to a minimum.

+Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
+Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed.

+Extra pieces that go with your woodworking project (i.e. bean bags to go with a cornhole set, building blocks to go with a play table, etc) SHOULD NOT be submitted with the project.

-Please note: a set of step by step instructions is not a plan. - Projects with missing or insufficient plans will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - The use of materials other than wood should be kept to a minimum. - Projects that have unsecured glass, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
-Glass that is secured in the project, i.e., glass front of a gun case or cabinet, etc., is permissible since it cannot be easily removed. - The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
-Tape is usually not adequate to accomplish this. - Refinished/ repaired furniture should be exhibited in Home Environment Class 420102. - Projects made from pre-cut kits are not allowed. - In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - Firearms and weapons are not to be entered or exhibited at the Fair in the Kansas 4-H Youth Development Department. - Label each article showing intended use.
-Must be work done during the current club year.
+- The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
+Tape is usually not adequate to accomplish this. - As in years past, refinished/refurbished furniture will NOT be accepted for exhibit in the wood working project.
+For 2025, there will not be a class for this at the Kansas State Fair in the 4-H project areas.

+Projects made from pre-cut kits are not allowed.

+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness.

+Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth

+Development Department.
+NEW 2025 - Projects with "fractal burning" are NOT ALLOWED in any Kansas State Fair Exhibits in the 4-H Youth Development Department.
+(Example - electrical burning to make black linework on artwork.)
+This is in agreement with The American Association of Woodturners (AAW).